Skip to main content

 Next step

-You'll get a written response from a senior expert — what's worth building, what isn't, the data and integration work that has to come first, and a phased plan with named owners.
-No demo of an autonomous agent.
+You'll get a written response from a senior engineer who has done this before: what's worth building, what isn't, the data and integration work that has to come first, and a phased plan with named owners.
+No autonomous-agent demo.

-Talk to an expertor re-read the seven sections →
+Talk to an expertor re-read the nine sections →